Explicit decoders using fixed-point amplitude amplification based on QSVT

 \subsection{Our setting}

-We consider the following setting.
-Suppose that a sender aims to transmit ($\log d_A$)-qubit quantum information using a given noisy channel $\cN^{C\rarr D}$ and possibly a pre-shared entanglement $\ket{\Phi}^{BB'}$, where $B$ and $B'$ are with the sender and receiver, respectively.
-When they share no entanglement, we set $d_B = 1$.
+We consider the following general setting, which is common in quantum communication.
+See also Fig.~\ref{fig: ent asist}.
+A sender aims to transmit ($\log d_A$)-qubit quantum information using a given noisy channel $\cN^{C\rarr D}$ and possibly a pre-shared entanglement $\ket{\Phi}^{BB'}$, where $B$ and $B'$ are with the sender and receiver, respectively.
+When they share no entanglement, we set $d_B = 1$ and call this the entanglement-non-assisted setting.
+Otherwise, it is the entanglement-assisted setting, with a limited or unlimited amount of entanglement depending on whether $d_B$ is bounded or arbitrarily large, respectively.
 The sender encodes the system $A$ with $B$ using an encoding channel $\cE^{AB\rarr C}$.
 The qubits in $C$ are then transmitted to the receiver through the noisy channel $\cN^{C\rarr D}$.
 The receiver obtains the output system $D$ of the noisy channel and applies a recovery channel, i.e., a decoder $\cD^{DB'\rarr R'}$ onto the system $DB'$.
-For simplicity, we denote by $\cF^{AB \rarr D}$ the composite channel $\cN^{C\rarr D} \!\circ\, \cE^{AB \rarr C}$.
-The main concern in this paper is to explicitly construct a decoder $\cD^{DB'\rarr R'}$ for a given channel $\cF^{AB\rarr D}$.
-We assume that the descriptions of the encoding map $\cE$ and the noisy channel $\cN$ are known, so that the decoder can depend on their details.
+For simplicity, we denote by $\cF^{AB \rarr D}$ the composite channel $\cN^{C\rarr D} \circ \cE^{AB \rarr C}$.

 Following the convention, we introduce a reference system $R$ isomorphic to $A$ with $d_R =d_A$, and prepare the systems $A$ and $R$ to be in a MES $\ket{\Phi}^{AR}$.
-We denote by $\omega^{RDB'}$ the state just before the decoder is applied:
+We denote by $\omega^{RDB'}$ the state after the noise, i.e., just before the decoder: